debitoor/mongopatch/README.md

 - **dry-run**: Do not perform any changes in the database.
 Changes are performed on copy of the documents and stored in the log db (if available).
 - **parallel**: Run the patch with given parallelism.
 It may run the patch faster.
 - **update**: Run the patch with one of the available update modes: `dummy`, `query` or `document` (default).
+- **diff-object**: Use objects instead of arrays in document diffs.

 #### Update option